Tech-Module-Jan-2018-The-Best/tech-module-teamwork-project/README.md

 ### II.Check your team and Choose Team Leader.

-Goto [https://js-teamwork.github.io/](https://js-teamwork.github.io/) and sign-inwith your username, to see your teammates.
+Go to [https://js-teamwork.github.io/](https://js-teamwork.github.io/) and sign-in with your username, to see your teammates.
 Try connecting them /Facebook, email/;

 When you manage to connect, choose a Team Leader.
 Remember, that the Team Leader is responsible for the failures and successes of the whole team.
 Choose wisely.